-4 Elastic Labor Supply: Quantitative Results
+4 Quantitative Results

 The previous section demonstrated that a heterogeneous expectations version of the neoclassical model, with inelastic labor supply, is capable of increasing the propagation of technology shocks.
-This section shows that a heterogeneous expectations version of the real business cycle model provides improved quantitative results over the benchmark RBC model.
+This section shows that a heterogeneous expectations version of the real business cycle model, extended to include variable capacity utilization, provides improved quantitative results over the benchmark RBC model.
 We again assume two types of agents, a fraction θ of which are rational, and now relax the inelastic labor supply assumption, i.e. $\Theta > 0$.
 We calibrate the model with standard parameter configurations adopted by the RBC literature, and compare the fit of the HBC model to the RBC model for various second moments of interest.

 There are a number of dimensions that the benchmark RBC model fails to match empirical business cycle properties.
 The previous section focused on the hump-shaped output impulse responses documented by (Cogley and Nason, 1995).
 The RBC models have also been criticized for relying on large technology shocks in order to match volatilities observed in data: see, for example, (Summers, 1986; King and Rebelo, 1999).
 A key feature of RBC models is the labor/leisure trade-off made in response to temporary movements in real wages.
 The standard model relies on an unrealistically high degree of labor elasticity to generate empirically realistic business cycles.
-Even with these assumptions, RBC models underpredict volatility in output, consumption, and hours.
-We show that a heterogeneous expectations business cycle model can overcome these limitations and provide improved quantative results.
+Even with these assumptions, RBC models under predict volatility in output, consumption, and hours.
+(Kurz et al., 2005) demonstrate that a heterogeneous expectations version of the RBC model can improve business cycle propagation and is capable of matching the empirical moments.
+We show that a heterogeneous expectations business cycle model, with a fraction of rational agents and a fraction of boundedly rational agents, can overcome the limitations of the RBC model and provide improved quantative results.